 Most colds symptoms typically get better within a week or two.
 Generally speaking, you should see a doctor if symptoms last longer than 10 days without improvement.

-Additionally, there are some other symptoms to watch out for.
+There are also some other symptoms to watch out for.
 Follow up with your doctor if you notice any of these symptoms:

 - a fever that’s 103°F (39.4°C) or higher, lasts longer than 5 days, or goes away and returns